As wе еntеr a nеw sеason in Abu Dhabi, it’s thе pеrfеct timе to еnjoy brеakfast in Abu Dhabi outdoors...

 Whether you are visiting Dubai for a business meeting or just coming to spend your holidays here, these are the ten best things to do in Dubai that you should never miss.

 The development of this project brought excitement and thrill to people who love to experience adventures in their lives.
-Riding the world’s fastest lift in Burj Khalifa is a must do thing.
+Riding the world’s fastest lift in Burj Khalifa is a must do a thing.
 The place is actually a heaven for photographers and people who want to go beyond horizons.

 Do you want to visit a desert and ski slopes and the same time?
 Well, you can do that in Dubai.
 The place is called Ski Dubai.
-Switching of temperatures from 50 degrees to below zero is kind of weird, but believe me you do want to experience this weirdness.
+Switching of temperatures from 50 degrees to below zero is kind of weird, but believe me, you do want to experience this weirdness.
 And don’t worry if you don’t know how to ski, instructors are there to help you.

-Roadside restaurants are for the lovers of curry.
+Roadside restaurants are for lovers of curry.
 People who like spicy Asian food should go there at least once.
 From Chicken Haandi to Daal and from Biriyani to Spinach, everything is served in a very friendly and very tasty way.
 The atmosphere there is just ideal and for people who like to stay casual while eating.